 Most Recommended Premarital Counseling Books

-If you're feeling a little nervous about your upcoming marriage, don't worry, that is completely natural.
-Marriage is a big commitment, and it's hard to know exactly what to expect.
-If you find yourself questioning what's to come, there are premarital counseling books that can help you prepare for your marriage.
+If you're feeling nervous about your upcoming marriage, this is natural.
+Marriage is a big commitment, and it can be hard to know exactly what to expect.
+If you find yourself questioning what's to come, there are premarital counseling books that can help you prepare for your special day and life with your partner thereafter.
+Premarital counseling doesn't have to mean sitting in person with a therapist.
+Simply educating yourself about marriage, which includes reading books, can help you improve your chance of a happy, healthy, and successful union.

 What Is Premarital Counseling?

-You can discuss struggles that you are already aware of.
+You can discuss struggles or conflicts that you are already aware of.
 In addition, some issues may come up that you didn't know were a potential problem until you started discussing them.
-Premarital counseling sessions are used to discuss these topics in a safe environment to help prevent problems that could damage your relationship later on.
+Premarital counseling sessions are used to discuss these topics in a safe environment to help prevent problems that could damage your relationship later.

 You may choose to read premarital books instead of or in addition to your counseling sessions.
 The following are some highly regarded books on this topic: